data-engineering-community/data-engineering-wiki/Guides/Data Pipeline Best Practices.md

 - Don't let file sizes become too large or too small.
 Large files (>1 GB) can require more resources and many small files can create a large overhead to process. ~250 MB is a good size that allows for better parallel processing.
 - Use the [[Claim Check Pattern|claim check pattern]] to pass large amounts of data between tasks in your pipeline.
+- Compress data when possible before storing or transmitting. gzip, snappy, and lz4 are common compression algorithms.
+- Partition/cluster data based on common query patterns for efficient querying.

 ## Security

 - Save credentials in a secrets manager and access them in your pipeline programmatically.
 	- Ideally, have secrets rotated automatically.
 - Avoid logging any sensitive information like credentials or PII data.
+- Encrypt data in transit and at rest.
+- Implement proper access control (IAM) policies.
+- Create audit trails/logs of data access and changes.

 ## Testing